Skip to main content

 Reasonable Accommodations in Wellness Programs

 The concept of “reasonable accommodation” is a cornerstone of the ADA.
 It is the legal requirement for an employer to make adjustments to a job or work environment for a qualified employee with a disability.
 This principle extends directly to workplace wellness programs.
-If you have a documented endocrine disorder, you have the right to request a that allows you to participate fully and fairly in the program and earn any associated rewards.
+If you have a documented endocrine disorder, you have the right to request a reasonable accommodation that allows you to participate fully and fairly in the program and earn any associated rewards.

 The following table illustrates the difference between a rigid, non-compliant wellness program and a flexible, ADA-compliant program that provides reasonable accommodations.